- About us

-Fees are payable at the end of the session by either cash, cheque and credit card payments are accepted.
-EFTPOS is also also accepted.
+Fees are payable at the end of the session by either cash, cheque, EFTPOS or credit card payments.
 You may be entitled to government rebates and benefits under Medicare or your private health fund.
-Please click here for further information.

 Like many health and medical professionals, please be aware that we do have cancellation policy which is based on the time that our psychologist sets for the appointment missed.